meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 }
 ```

-Finally, we want to add a model that will tie everything together and will make the results available in Meltano UI.
-We'll name our model `custom_sfdc` in order to differentiate it from the sfdc model that comes by default with Meltano:
+Please note, the name this model will be `custom_sfdc` in order to differentiate it from the sfdc model that comes by default with Meltano:

 `sfdc-project/model/custom_sfdc.model.m5o`
 ```